Tampa Car Accident Lawyer

 There are plenty of things you can do after a car accident to help your case, protect yourself from liability, and facilitate personal healing.
 In our decades of combined experience at Williams Law, P.A., however, we’ve found there are three all-important things every car accident victim should always do after a car crash.
 No matter what else you do or don’t do after a car accident, put these four things at the top of your checklist:

 - Take photos of the accident and document evidence.
 Take photos of the damage to your vehicle, the other vehicles involved, their positions in the road, any notable landmarks nearby, and your injuries, if you sustained visible ones.
 These photos will be invaluable for any resulting legal entanglements or insurance issues.
 Once the police arrive, they will clear the area for traffic and take statements from everyone involved.
-It’s important to be careful how you speak – tell the complete truth, but avoid saying things like “I’m sorry” or anything else that the police might construe as an admission of fault.
+It’s important to be careful how you speak.
+Tell the complete truth, but avoid saying things like “I’m sorry.”Anything that the police might construe as an admission of fault could count against you.
 Answer the officers’ questions truthfully and concisely and make sure you obtain the personal information and insurance details from the other driver or drivers involved in the crash.
 The police will then create a report of the incident and clear the accident site.
 You should obtain a copy of this police report after you’ve addressed your medical issues.
 If you suffered serious wounds in the accident, wait for first responders to arrive instead of trying to move on your own.
 You could unintentionally make your injuries worse.
 If you are able to leave the scene, go to your doctor immediately.
 Even if you feel like you didn’t suffer any serious injuries or suffered only minor wounds, it’s imperative to avoid any delay in seeking medical care.
 Not only could you risk your personal health by leaving an injury unaddressed for too long, but if you file a personal injury lawsuit later, the jury reviewing your case may wonder how serious your injuries were if you delayed seeking medical attention.
 The jury will also hear testimony from medical experts that will help them better understand your injuries and the pain and distress they caused.
 Your physician should be able to provide you with a medical report that lists your injuries and treatment plan.
 This is an invaluable piece of documentation for a personal injury case as it will clearly spell out the extent of your injuries for the jury.
 Once you have the police report from the accident and the medical report from your doctor, you may want to reach out to an attorney before filing any insurance claims.
 An attorney will help you navigate the claims process and prevent the insurer from lowballing or denying your claim.

 - Report the car accident to your auto insurance company.
-Most vehicle insurers have specific rules for when you must report a car accident, with some being as soon as a few hours after the collision.
+Most vehicle insurers have specific rules for when you must report a car accident.
+Some are as soon as a few hours after the collision.
 Play it safe by reporting your accident to your insurer as soon as possible after a crash.
 Otherwise, you could miss the deadline and forfeit your right to insurance coverage or face a fraud investigation for waiting so long to file a claim.
 Call the number that’s listed on your car insurance card.
 Speak to your agent and explain exactly what happened.
 Stick strictly to facts.
 Do not speculate about fault.
 The agent will ask for the police report number and for details about the accident.
 If an insurance claims adjuster calls you, feel free to speak to a lawyer before issuing an official statement or accepting a settlement offer.

 If you do at least these four things, you will have protected your physical health and your legal rights should your car accident lead to a personal injury claim.
 Never trust your future to the hands of another driver – for example, do not attempt to settle car accident damages “under the table” or without calling your insurance company.
 If you weren’t at fault, you have no reason not to report the accident and receive coverage for your damages.
 When in doubt, call (800) 451-6786 to discuss your case for free with one of our Tampa attorneys.